ethereum/EIPs/EIPS/eip-x.md

 The following standard extends [ERC-4626](./eip-4626.md) by adding support for asynchronous deposit and redemption flows.
 The async flows are called Requests.

 New methods are added to asynchronously Request a deposit or redemption, and view the pending status of the Request.
-The existing deposit, mint, withdraw, and redeem ERC-4626 methods are used for executing Claimable Requests.
+The existing `deposit`, `mint`, `withdraw`, and `redeem` ERC-4626 methods are used for executing Claimable Requests.

 Implementations can choose to whether to add asynchronous flows for deposits, redemptions, or both.